aas-core-works/aas-core3.0-golang/README.md

 The XML specification of the AAS meta-model expects no attributes in the XML elements.
 Consequently, we follow the specification and throw an error if there are any XML attributes present in a start element.
+There is one exception, so we do allow for `xmlns` and `xmlns:*` attributes as they are necessary for the correct namespacing.

 If there are attributes in your XML documents, make sure you wrap the [`xml.TokenReader`] to undo them on the fly.
 Here is an example snippet: